Cosmic-Chatter/Constellation/control_server/README.md

 * `server_ip_address`: This is the public IP address of the Control Server PC.
 Note that a static IP address needs to be set at the OS or network level—this value merely records what that address is for distribution to remote clients.
 * `server_port`: The port you wish Control Server to be accessible at.
 This port must not already be in use.
 Make sure that this port is not being blocked by a firewall.
 * `current_exhibit`: The name of the current exhibit configuration file in the form of `<name>.exhibit`.
-Once the control server is initialized, it will automatically adjust the value of this keyword as you change exhibits using the web console.
+Once Control Server is initialized, it will automatically adjust the value of this keyword as you change exhibits using the web console.

 The following keywords are optional: